mzattera/predictive-powers/README.md

  of theoretical computer science and artificial intelligence.
 ```

-### Endpoint
+### Endpoints

-An endpoint provides GenAI capabilities in form of services; it can be created similarly to an `OpenAiClient`, by passing an optional API key.
+An endpoint provides GenAI capabilities in form of services; it can be created by passing an optional API key or an existing client.

 ```java
 import io.github.mzattera.predictivepowers.OpenAiEndpoint;